what to do

 Mumbles is within 30 minutes drive of a variety of mountain bike and canoe trails (see trailswa website) if you prefer.
 The former includes the Munda Biddi Trail, accessable by road near Collie, in the Ferguson Valley, and just west of Donnybrook.

-Mumballup has the distinction of being at the geographic centre of the South West, which extends from Perth to Augusta to Albany; no part of this region is beyond a three hour drive.
+Mumballup is in the heartland of the South West, no part of a region extending from Perth to Augusta to Albany is beyond a three hour drive away.
 Of course there is plenty to see closer than that, but you can do just about anything in the course of a day trip.

 North, the Glen Mervyn Dam is only a couple of minutes away, a mecca for water ski enthusiasts.
-The town of Collie is twenty minutes drive away and has the nearest shops.
-Collie is the centre of the State's coal mining industry and has a small museum featuring mining heritage as well as large mines and power stations which continue to operate.
+The town of Collie is twenty minutes drive away and has the nearest shops, a water playground and skate park, with the Wagyl Biddi Mountain Bike Trail on the edge of town.
+Collie is the centre of the State's coal mining industry and has a small museum featuring mining heritage, as well as large mines and power stations which continue to operate.
 The Collie River provides a scenic drive, picturesque walks and picnic spots, still-water canoeing, and backdrop to the town's beautiful golf course (visitors welcome).
 North of the town the Harris River Dam provides more walking and picnicing; you can stop at the Harris River Estate winery & brewery on your way.

-South-east, thirty minutes drive takes you along the Preston Valley and into the catchment of the Blackwood River, which flows through the town of Boyup Brook.
+South-east, thirty minutes drive takes you out of the Preston Valley and into the catchment of the Blackwood River, flowing through the town of Boyup Brook.
 The drive is spectacular in Spring, with rolling farmland swathed in yellow canola crops.
 You can make a short diversion to Woop-woop, just to say you've been there (there's nothing there, as you'd expect).
 Boyup Brook is home to Roo Gully kangaroo sanctuary, the amazing Carnaby Collection of butterflies and jewel beetles, and a pioneer museum, as well as a sombre memorial to 2500 mostly Australian POWs who perished at Sandakan (Borneo) in WW2.
+Around town you can see relief sculptures by local artist Sandy Chambers, and you can visit his studio.
 A short distance out of town is Harvey Dickson's Country Music Centre, and a tree marked by the explorer Gregory in 1845.

 South, a thirty minute drive through the Greater Preston National Park gets you to Balingup with its craft stores and cafes; from there you can head south to the timber towns of Bridgetown, Manjimup and Pemberton, or take a scenic drive via the Old Cheese Factory and Balingup Lavender Farm, along the Blackwood River to Nannup.

 West, Mumballup's own winery Mandalay Road Estate produces some top wines including a superb durif and a zinfandel.
-The apple town of Donnybrook is about twenty minutes by road; do some shopping (Trigzz Boutique will surprise you) and visit some of the wineries.
+The apple town of Donnybrook is about twenty minutes by road; do some shopping and visit some of the wineries.
 If you have children the Apple Fun Park is for them; it is one of the Nation's largest playgrounds and it is FREE, 24/7.
-From Donnybrook you can head south-west to Busselton and Margaret River, or west to the provincial city of Bunbury, with its shops, beaches and Dolphin Discovery Centre.
+From Donnybrook you can head south-west to Busselton and Margaret River, or north-west to the provincial city of Bunbury, with its shops, beaches and Dolphin Discovery Centre.